isahir0711/AZ204P1/README.md

 > ## Todo
 >
-> - Create the Azure function
+> - Create a container image of this project
+> - Implement Azure Key vault to store the client secret from the App registration
+> - appsettings for prod (Azure App registration)
+> - AutoScaling
+> - Deployment Slots

 ## Purpose